 Assistant Professor of Education Studies and Director of the Peace and Conflict Studies Program (spring term)

-He is currently assistant editor of the Journal for Critical Education Policy Studies, which he works on with an education studies student intern.
+I’m assistant editor of the Journal for Critical Education Policy Studies, which I work on with an education studies intern.
+From 2015-2018 I was associate editor of Issues in Teacher Education.
+I co-edit a few book series, including Radical Politics and Education (Bloomsbury).

 EDUC 170: Foundations of education

 EDUC 197: We can't breathe: Identity, capitalism, and air conditions

 EDUC 197: Urban revolutions: Space, capitalism, and social change

 EDUC 223: Deconstructing differences

 EDUC 325: History of American education